netscaler/cloud-native-getting-started/on-prem/README.md

 ![k8sdashboard](https://user-images.githubusercontent.com/42699135/50677396-99179180-101f-11e9-95a4-1d9aa1b9051b.png)

-**Pre-Requsites:**
+**Pre-Requisites:**
-Make sure that route configuraton is present in Tier 1 ADC so that Ingress NetScaler should be able to reach kubernetes pod network for seamless connectivity.
+Make sure that route configuration is present in Tier 1 ADC so that Ingress NetScaler should be able to reach Kubernetes pod network for seamless connectivity.
 Please refer to https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/network/staticrouting.md#manually-configure-route-on-the-citrix-adc-instance for Network configuration.

 3. Copy the yaml files from ``/example-cpx-vpx-for-kubernetes-2-tier-microservices/on-prem/config/`` to master node in ``/root/yamls directory``